maxwillzq/algoTrading/README.md

 ### Docker env

-You can create the docker image based on the docker file
+You can create the docker image based on the docker file.

+Or use the docker composite

 ```
-docker run -it -v <source_code>:/app algotrading:latest /bin/bash
+docker-compose up --build
 ```